sioquim/markdown-cv/index.md

 # Franco D. Sioquim

 Customer delight and usability is what I love to focus when working on a product.
 I am a software engineer with a wide spectrum of technologies and languages - from VHDL to Javascript.

-Web development and helping out teams through mentoring, knowledge on modern technologies, and problem solving are the things I'm passionate about.
+I'm passionate about web development and helping out teams through mentoring, knowledge on modern technologies, and problem solving are the things.

 <div id="webaddress">
 <a href="francosioquim@gmail.com">francosioquim@gmail.com</a>